JohannesDeml/Godot-Web-LoadingTest/README.md

 ✔️ *: Supported* | ⚠️ *: Warning , see below* | ❌ *: not supported* | ➖ *: Not applicable*

-*This matrix is for Godot 4.4, other versions might differ*

 ## Notes

-* I'm mostly developing with Unity and the comparison to my [unity webgl project](https://github.com/JohannesDeml/UnityWebGL-LoadingTest) might not be fair, since I have a lot more experience there and also fine-tuned it over the last years.
+* I'm mostly developing with Unity and the comparison to my [unity webgl project](https://github.com/JohannesDeml/UnityWebGL-LoadingTest) might not be fair, since I have a lot more experience with Unity development.
+However, I tried getting a similar feature set and the same graphics settings to be able to make a fair comparison of 3D & physics performance on WebGL.
 * Exporting the project is a bliss compared to Unity, it is finished in a second while for Unity it takes 10+ minutes on my laptop.
 * Loading times are really long for godot (compared to unity)
 * I didn't find any way to build for WebGL 1 or WebGPU, if this exists and I just missed it, please let me know.